XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• No minimum deposit required for self-directed accounts
+• No minimum deposit required for self-directed accounts.

-• No inactivity fee or deposit fee
+• No inactivity fees and no deposit fees.

 My opinion on BMO InvestorLine

-Last update: July 25, 2025
+Last update: August 4, 2025

 P. Laurore